germanonate/word-count-challenge/README.md

     npm start --path=<file-path>

 Replace <file-path> with the path to the file you want to count the words in.
+Check file extensions allowed.

 Examples: